-This guide was designed to inform researchers of unique materials available in the Emmanuel d'Alzon Library at Assumption College.
-Assumption College was founded in 1904 by the Augustinians of the Assumption, a religious congregation founded in France in 1850.
+This guide was designed to inform researchers of unique materials available in the Emmanuel d'Alzon Library at Assumption University.
+Assumption University, founded as Assumption College in 1904 by the Augustinians of the Assumption, a religious congregation founded in France in 1850.
 Initially, the students were sons of immigrants from French Canada who had settled in New England.
-The college taught French culture and the French language to New England boys from French-speaking homes.
+The university taught French culture and the French language to New England boys from French-speaking homes.
 Through the years of the Great Depression and World War II, Assumption remained a small school dedicated to producing a Catholic elite to serve the Franco-American population of New England.
-Although Assumption College has changed tremendously since these days, its connection to the Franco-American population is a vital piece of our history.
+Although Assumption University has changed tremendously since these days, its connection to the Franco-American population is a vital piece of our history.

 The Union Saint-Jean-Baptiste d’Amerique (USJB) was founded on May 7, 1900 in Woonsocket, RI.
 The USJB was a fraternal organization for Franco-Americans living in New England, and other states with large Franco-American populations.
 The USJB promoted the social and moral welfare of its members, helped their sick and poor members, as well as the relatives of deceased members.
 According to Dr. Claire Quintal, founder of L'Institut Francais, the goal of the USJB was to “…unite these immigrants, scattered far and wide -- and who now chose to call themselves Franco-Americans – in a society whose goal was to protect all those who became members and to promote their welfare.”
 Quintal, Clair, Looking Back - Forging Ahead: a Centennial History of the Union Saint-Jean-Baptiste d'Amerique, 2000, pg.4,

-Assumption College has enjoyed a long-standing relationship with the USJB.
-The USJB provided monies for the construction of the college's La Maison Francaise building in 1955, and their funds had an instrumental role in the creation of the College's Institut Francais.
+Assumption University has enjoyed a long-standing relationship with the USJB.
+The USJB provided monies for the construction of the university's La Maison Francaise building in 1955, and their funds had an instrumental role in the creation of the University's Institut Francais.
 In 1991 the USJB merged with Catholic Family Life, now Catholic Financial Life

 In 2004, the d'Alzon Library recieved the Mallet Library from the USJB, a collection of 6,000 volumes of books, research studies, French literature and other materials about the French and Native Americans in North America.
 This collection was gathered by Civil War officer and prominent Franco-American, Major Edmond Mallet.
 Learn more about Major Mallet and his library through the Digital Exhibit .